Xundrug/EPB/README.md

        or install this module from local using "conda install --use-local Module/*.tar.bz2"

     3、Download and unzip EPB-master.zip
-       After you decompression this package and access it, the usage as follows: method I: if the destination is /home/lidong/test cp -r bin /home/lidong/test
-                 cp EPBLigCharge.py /home/lidong/test
-                 chmod +x EPBLigCharge.py

-                 use "python EPBLigCharge.py -h/--help" or "./EPBLigCharge.py -h/--help" for help
+       After decompressing this package, please do the following:

-       method II: cd package
+                      cd package
                       chmod +x INSTALL.py .epblib/EPBLigCharge.py
                       ./INSTALL.py
                       source ~/.bashrc